Egypt awaits poll results, Tahrir protest planned

 Egyptians voting freely for the first time since army officers ousted the king in 1952 seem willing to give Islamists a chance.
 "We tried everyone, why not try sharia (Islamic law) once?" asked Ramadan Abdel Fattah, 48, a bearded civil servant.

-Parliament, whose exact makeup will be clear only after Egypt's staggered voting process ends in January, may challenge the power of the generals who took over in February after an uprising toppled President Hosni Mubarak, an ex-air force chief.
+Parliament, whose exact makeup will be clear only after Egypt's staggered voting process ends in January, may challenge the power of the generals who took over in February after a popular uprising toppled President Hosni Mubarak, a former air force chief.

-Under pressure to make way for civilian rule, the military council said it will keep powers to appoint or fire a cabinet while the Muslim Brotherhood, Egypt's oldest Islamic group, appeared to back off a statement from the party's head that the majority in parliament should form a government.
+Under growing pressure to make way for civilian rule, the military council has said it will keep powers to appoint or fire a cabinet while the head of the Muslim Brotherhood's party said this week the majority in parliament should form a government.

 The first-round results had been expected on Thursday, but some constituencies did not complete their counts on schedule.